ethereum/aleth/doc/gitbook/installation.md

 # Installation

 Installation is a different process dependent on which platform you run.
-At present, cpp-ethereum supports three platforms: Ubuntu, Mac OS X and Windows.
+At present, aleth supports three platforms: Ubuntu, Mac OS X and Windows.

 For installing the desktop tools on Windows and Mac, just grab the latest release.
 (For Windows you might also need [this](http://www.microsoft.com/en-US/download/details.aspx?id=40784).)